zendive/jsdiff/README.md

 - Compared objects, after being serialized, and stored in `chrome.storage.local` wich has 10MB limit.

-- Will not work on `file:///` prorocol and https://chrome.google.com/webstore site.

 ### API

 - **console.diff(left, right)** - compare left and right arguments